 The Authority's policy allows for the investment of funds in time certificates of deposit with federally insured depositories, investment in the county treasurer's pool, and other investments as allowed by state statutes.
 Eligible Arizona depositories as defined by state statutes are any commercial bank or savings and loan association with its principal place of business in the State of Arizona, which are insured by the federal deposit insurance corporation, or any other insuring instrumentality of the United States.
-The Authority had no investments as of June 30, 2021.
+The Authority had no investments as of June 30, 2022.

 The Authority categorizes its fair value measurements within the fair value hierarchy established by generally accepted accounting principles.
 The hierarchy is based on the valuation inputs used to measure the fair value of the asset.
 Level 1 inputs are quoted prices in active markets for identical assets; Level 2 inputs are significant other observable inputs; Level 3 inputs are significant unobservable inputs.
-The Authority had no assets measured at fair value as of June 30, 2021.